 5 Unique RV Floor Plans RVers Should Know About

-Whether you’re buying a Class B or a Fifth Wheel RV, there are dozens of floor plans to choose from.
+Whether you’re buying a motorhome or a towable RV, there are dozens of floor plans to choose from.

 While they differ from manufacturer to manufacturer, many RV floor plans follow a few basic patterns.
 Some layouts prioritize living space and entertainment, while others are more utilitarian and focus on storage and sleeping space.
 To help with this decision, check out Lazydays RV's list of five unique RV floor plans all RVers should know about.

 (*example model is a 2019 Keystone RV Raptor 354)

 One of the most unique floor plans in the entire towable category, units featuring a combination rear garage/living space area offer tons of options for RVers.
 Perfect for couples or families, these floor plans are great for long road trips, tailgating, motorcycle rallies and more.

 As a garage, the rear space provides room for an ATV, motorcycle, a few bikes, a kayak or a small boat.
 If there is enough room, full-time RVers can convert it into a home office or gym.
 The rear compartment can double the unit’s sleeping space, making it perfect for large families or a group of friends to head out on an RV trip.
 Make sure to check out all types of Toy Hauler floor plans.